 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "Ethics and Professionalism in Non-Adversarial Lawyering" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1758.
+1758.